Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Theory

+These results show that SMS-UBU and SG-UBU without replacement perform similarly, and they also slightly outperform all other methods.
+SMS-UBU, SG-UBU without replacement, SMS-BAOAB and SG-BAOAB without replacement appear to have a bias of $O(h^2)$ (weak order 2), while the other methods seem to have a bias of $O(h)$ (weak order 1).
+This is consistent with our theoretical results.
+SG-HMC and the other EM-based methods seem to have much larger bias than the methods based on higher order integrators (and EM based methods diverged at the largest step size $h=2^{-2}$).

-To illustrate the $O(h^2)$ bias for SMS-UBU, we have conducted an experiment in Bayesian multinomial logistic regression (\cite{bishop2006pattern}) on the Fashion-MNIST dataset (\cite{xiao2017fashion}).
+We have conducted another experiment in Bayesian multinomial logistic regression (\cite{bishop2006pattern}) on the Fashion-MNIST dataset (\cite{xiao2017fashion}).
 We have used a isotropic Gaussian prior (quadratic regularizer) of the form $p(x)dx\propto \exp(-\|x\|^2/(2\sigma^2))dx$ with $\sigma=50^{-1/2}$.
 The potential is strongly convex and log-concave.
-Using the L-BFGS algorithm, we found the global minimizer $x^*$, and initiated sampling algorithms from this.
-We have considered 5 sampling algorithms: SG-HMC based on Euler-Mayurama discretization of kinetic Langevin (\cite{SGHMC}), as well as SG-BAOAB, SMS-BAOAB, SG-UBU, and SMS-UBU.
+Using the L-BFGS algorithm, we found the global minimizer $x^*$, and initiated sampling algorithms from this point.
+We have considered five sampling algorithms: SG-HMC based on Euler-Mayurama discretization of kinetic Langevin (\cite{SGHMC}), as well as SG-BAOAB, SMS-BAOAB, SG-UBU, and SMS-UBU.
 Batch sizes were chosen as 200 (out of training size 60000), and we have implemented variance reduction \eqref{eq:SG1} with respect to $x^*$.
 As test functions, we have used the posterior probabilities on the correct class on the test dataset (10000 images, so 10000 probabilities).
-Our bias estimates are shown on Figure \ref{figure:bias}.
+To evaluate the bias accurately, we have constructed synchronous couplings of chains at stepsizes $h$ and $h/2$ (see Section \ref{sec:biasexplanation} in the Appendix).
+One could use alternative splitting schemes, such as ABOBA as mentioned in \cite{chenMCMC}, but we would expect it to have worse performance compared to the SG-BAOAB integrator, since BAOAB is known to have improved bias compared to all other A,B and O splittings.